-Your plan may also include a grace period extension.
-This feature creates a grace period that immediately follows the end of the plan year.
-During this time frame, you may incur expenses and use the funds remaining in your account toward eligible FSA expenses.
+Your plan may include a grace period extension, which can apply to both a health FSA and a dependent care FSA.
+During this time frame, you may incur eligible FSA expenses and use the funds remaining in your account to cover those expenses.

 Example: Your plan year ends December 31; the grace period is two months and 15 days.
 Beginning January 1 through March 15 of the following year, you can incur expenses and use the remaining funds left in your FSA.